Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath: The equations of motion at constant external pressure

 Eq.~(\ref{equation-motion-2}) provides the time evolution of the momentum due to two terms.
 The first one is the usual total force $\vec F_i$ acting on the $i$th particle which originates from the interaction with other particles and/or from external fields.
 The additional term leads to further acceleration of the particle if the volume is changing.
 E.g., if the system is compressed the kinetic energy of the particles is increased due to the work done by the compression.
 The energy input is achieved by rescaling all particle momenta regardless of their positions.
 This is in contrast to usual pistons where the energy enters at the boundary.

 Eq.~(\ref{equation-motion-3}) can be interpreted as Newton's second law that governs the change of the volume.
 It describes the time evolution of an imaginary piston which has the inertia parameter $\Mv$ and is driven by the generalized force $\Delta P(t)= P_\text{in}(t) - \Pext$.
-This latter is the pressure difference between the external pressure $\Pext$ imposed by the pressure bath and the internal pressure of the system $P_\text{in}(t)$.
+This latter is the pressure difference between the constant external pressure $\Pext$ and the internal pressure of the system $P_\text{in}(t)$.
 The pressure difference $\Delta P(t)$ drives the system towards the external pressure, the sensitivity of the system to this driving force is controlled by the inertia parameter $\Mv$.

 In the limit of infinite inertia $\Mv \rightarrow \infty$ together with the initial condition $dV(t_0)/dt=0$ the volume of the system remains constant and Eqs.~(\ref{equation-motion-1}) and~(\ref{equation-motion-2}) correspond to the usual Newtonian dynamics of the particles.